medusa-project/medusa_storage/README.md

 the latter for FITS, which doesn't operate nicely on just a stream).
 See the individual method documentation.

+## Temporary directories

+Notably, the with_input_file for S3 needs to copy the file from S3 onto a filesystem.
+It may be that where you want to do that is not the system tmpdir, or even depends on the size.

+You can set MedusaStorage::Config to set a global value.
+You can also set the tmp_dir_picker of a root to a MedusaStorage::TmpDirPicker for more control.
+(This can be any object that responds to #pick(size) by returning a temp dir path; the provided class does this from a simple spec provided to #new.)

+By default a root uses its picker if present, then the MedusaStorage::Config value if present, then Dir.tmpdir.
+Also the with_input_file method allows you to pass in the tmp_dir you want to use if you like, which takes precedence over any of those.

 ##TODO

 Just jotting down some things that need attention that I'm skipping over to get the